syngenta/linchemin/docs/source/atom_mapping.rst

 atom_mapping overview
 ---------------------

-The :mod:`~linchemin.cheminfo.atom_mapping` module stores all the classes and functions to interact withe the REST APIs of the containerized atom mapping tools.
+The :mod:`~linchemin.cheminfo.atom_mapping` module stores all the classes and functions to interact with the REST APIs of the containerized atom mapping tools.

 The module is composed of a factory structure in which the subclasses of the abstract class